rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 This post is Haskell specific.
 This post treats the term
-_error_ colloquially, it does not try to distinguish between [_add_blank_target _exceptions_ and _errors_](https://wiki.haskell.org/Error_vs._Exception).
+error colloquially, it does not try to distinguish between [_add_blank_target _exceptions_ and _errors_](https://wiki.haskell.org/Error_vs._Exception).
+I particular, the term _error information_ is used here to mean the content of `err` in `Either err`.

 ## Nutshell

 `Maybe` is the functional answer to `null` - the [_add_blank_target billion dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare).
 I claim that using `Maybe` can still be problematic.

 IMO `Maybe` is often overused.
 I have started to question the use of `Maybe` every time I see it in the code base I maintain.
 The result is either accepting its usage or rewriting the code to use `Either`.
-This approach has been effective in creating a more robust code.
-I am not claiming that `Maybe` has no place in well written code, only that its use should be closely examined.
+This approach has been effective in creating more robust code.
+I am not claiming that `Maybe` has no place in a well written code, only that its use should be closely examined.
 I have seen brilliant code that has been hard to maintain because of its overuse of `Maybe`.
 This post shares a prospective of someone who maintains a complex Haskell code base.

 `Maybe` improves over `null`.
 But it does not supersede it.
 Languages that have `null` also have easy access to logging, stack traces etc.